artemvmin/traktor_s4mk3_mod/README.md

   - SHIFT + PUSH ADD-TO-LIST to jump to the prep list

 [1] Preparation requires you to manually select a prep list by right clicking on a playlist in the Traktor software and clicking [Select as Preparation List].

+Decks will be synced every time a new track is loaded, as long as at least one other deck is synced.
+For the optimal sync experience, set the master tempo to AUTO and sync the first track as it is running.
+This will match the master tempo to the tempo of the running track.

 ### Jump Mode